OriSegal/SayolloHomechallenge/README.md

 About the code:

 GameManager Script:
-- in charge of game stats score & high score.
+- in charge of game stats, score & high score.

 PlayerMovement Script:
 - in charge of player movement and mouse behaviour.